Partnerships Board members

-Members of the Partnership Board collectively represent the 50+ industrial, NGO and governmental organizations that constitute the Aerosol CDT partnership network.
-The board currently consists of representatives from the 5 thematic areas which are Health, Techonology, Atmospheric Aerosols, Measurement Techniques and Basic Aerosol Processes.
+Members of the Partnerships Board collectively represent the 60+ industrial, NGO and governmental organizations that constitute the Aerosol CDT partnership network.
+The board currently consists of representatives from the 5 thematic areas which are Health, Technology, Atmospheric Aerosols, Measurement Techniques and Basic Aerosol Processes.

 Additional membership may be considered for functions beyond the thematic areas, such as marketing or policy engagement.
-Please contact our CDT Partnership Administrator if you are interested in representing any of the thematic areas at our Partnership Board.
+Please contact our CDT Partnerships Manager if you are interested in representing any of the thematic areas at our Partnerships Board.

 “The Aerosol Science CDT serves a unique role in training future industrial scientists and engineers with collaboration from leaders in industry and government to address critical problems facing the discipline.
 Never before has the need for Aerosol Science been so apparent, and the strong community of industrial, governmental and academic partners is addressing challenges that our partners face domestically and internationally.”

-Dr Adam Boies - Aerosol CDT Partnership Director
+Prof Adam Boies - Aerosol CDT Partnerships Director

-Dr Paul Quincey - Principal Research Scientist - National Physical Laboratory
+Dr Nick Martin - Science Area Leader - National Physical Laboratory

 NPL is part of the Department for Business, Energy and Industrial Strategy, and its primary role is supporting measurements, whether providing demonstrably high accuracy or simply ensuring that they are fit-for-purpose.